Jesse-tien/WET_TD3_Inventory/README.md

 (6) DDPG (Deep Deterministic Policy Gradient) (Lillicrap et al., 2016): This off-policy algorithm combines deep neural networks with deterministic policy gradients, directly generating continuous replenishment actions via an Actor-Critic architecture.
 It consists of a deterministic Actor network and a Critic network for Q-value estimation.
 Unlike DQN, which operates on a discrete action space, DDPG supports continuous action outputs, eliminating discretization bias.
 Compared with SAC's stochastic policy, DDPG's deterministic policy is more efficient under stable demand conditions.
 As the foundation of the TD3 algorithm used in this study, DDPG exhibits certain limitations in continuous action space control: it uses only a single Critic network, making its value estimation prone to overestimation.
 Additionally, its simultaneous updates of the Actor and Critic networks introduce instability, and it lacks the target policy smoothing regularization employed by TD3.
 In inventory management scenarios, DDPG demonstrates lower convergence speed and less training stability than TD3.

-### D. Hyperparameter search space and selected results
+### Appendix D. Hyperparameter search space and selected results

 Similar to De Moor et al. (2022), for each method and each hyperparameter in the experiments, a finite set of candidate values was predefined.
 The optimal combination was then selected based on performance on the validation set.
 It is worth noting that due to computational limitations, an exhaustive search over all possible combinations was infeasible.
 Therefore, we adopted a random grid search strategy.
 The results reported are relatively conservative, and more extensive hyperparameter tuning could potentially further improve the performance of the proposed method.